COVID-19 UPDATES & RESOURCES

 Rapid testing is key to fighting this pandemic!
 This is a great resource!

 In preparation for the new academic year (2021-2022), Saint Mary’s in-person, on-campus learning plan assumes all faculty and staff who intend to receive the COVID-19 vaccine will have been vaccinated, and that most students will have been able to receive the vaccine before the fall semester begins.
 While the vaccine is not mandatory, we strongly encourage all Saints to consider getting the vaccination.

-For the health and safety of our school community and in keeping with Saint Mary's health protocols, summer camp attendees must wear masks for indoor or in-classroom activities.
-Masks are not required for outdoor activities or in the Bacon Gymnasium (while doors are open and fans are in motion).Visitors who are part of guest groups should also check with their group's health and safety protocols, which may require additional health and safety protocols.
+For the health and safety of our school community and in keeping with Saint Mary's health protocols, all guest groups must wear masks for indoor or in-classroom activities for 2021.Visitors who are part of guest groups should also check with their group's health and safety protocols, which may require additional health and safety protocols.
 If none exist, defer to Saint Mary's health and safety protocols.
-For questions regarding mask policies or health and safety questions for summer camps, contact Mary Brown Taylor '08 at 919-424-4029 or email her at firstname.lastname@example.org.
-For guest group inquiries, contact Kirsten Monroe at 919-424-4028 or email her at email@example.com.
+For guest group inquiries regarding mask guidelines or other questions, contact Kirsten Monroe at 919-424-4028 or email her at email@example.com.

 With the health and safety of our community our first priority, Saint Mary's continues to closely monitor COVID-19 developments and make plans in accordance with guidance provided by the North Carolina Department of Health and Human Services (NCDHHS).

 Enrolled families can learn more on our welcome website at www.sms.edu/welcome2sms